a0eoc/UserCSS/README.md

 ### VK | Hide Posts Reactions
-Hides distracting facebook reactions in VK.
+Hides facebook reactions in VK.
 You still be able to use likes.
 Included in [VDARK](https://github.com/a0eoc/VDARK).

 [Install](VK.com/Hide-Posts-Reactions.user.css)